4nandes/Magic-Logs/README.md

 ![users](https://i.imgur.com/6sFOjtl.png)
 ### $Leaderboard
-Format: `$Leaderboard [skill name]`
+Format: `$Leaderboard [Skill Name]`

 Gets and displays the leaderboard for the skill provided, if the skill cannot be found then the user will be notified with a DM that that skill could not be found.

-If the skill is not named, then the leaderboard of all skills is displayed along with the name of the person with the highest amount of XP in that skill.
+If the `[Skill Name]` is left blank then the leaderboard of all skills is displayed along with the name of the person with the highest amount of XP in that skill.

 ![LB](https://i.imgur.com/HaCKXvI.png)
 ## Sources: